ForgeRock/end-user-ui/README.md

 <p align="center">
   <b>Identity Management (End User) - UI</b>
   <p align="center">
-    The End-User UI is no longer supported in PingIDM 8.0.
+    The End-User UI is no longer included in PingIDM 8.0 and later.
 Follow the documentation and guidance in this README.
     <br>

   <p align="center">
     Easy to integrate, standalone UI to demonstrate ForgeRock Identity Management.
     <br>
+  <a href="https://docs.pingidentity.com/pingidm/7.5/release-notes/preface.html"><strong>Explore ForgeRock docs »</strong></a>
   </p>
   <p align="center">
     The purpose of this readme is to help users set up a self-contained development environment for the End-User UI that can be customized and expanded.